 The oil industry, and the many downstream industries which support it, remains the principal employer in the country for expats.

-There are efforts to encourage entrepreneurship and the creation of small and medium sized businesses, though few expats choose this route due to perceived (or real) bureaucratic obstacles.
+There are efforts to encourage entrepreneurship and the creation of small and medium-sized businesses, although few expats choose this route due to perceived (or real) bureaucratic obstacles.
 These include the need for Saudi business partners, high start-up costs, and unclear formalities.

 Work and residence permits